iNeso1984/iNeso1984/README.md

-- 🌱 I’m currently learning React and Unity.
+- 🌱 I’m currently learning with Vets Who Code, React, and Unity.
 - 📫 How to reach me: www.vanesawithunweb@gmail.com